Kanga-Who/home-assistant/Supervised Install on Debian.md

 ## Section 1 – Install Debian
 **1.1)** Start by downloading `debian-live-10.4.0-amd64-standard.iso.torrent` from [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/bt-hybrid/).
 This is a torrent file, so use your favourite torrent program.

 **1.2)** While Debian is downloading, you will need some other programs to help with the setup and installation.
 To burn the Debian ISO image to a USB thumb drive, you will use a program called Rufus which can be downloaded from [HERE](https://rufus.ie/).
-You will also use a piece of software called PuTTY, available [HERE](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-Putty is a free and open-source terminal emulator, serial console and network file transfer application.
-You will use Putty to execute commands on the Debian machine from your Windows PC.
-(Use Terminal on a Mac).

 **1.3)** You will now create a bootable USB drive using Rufus and the Debian image you have downloaded.
 Insert a blank USB drive of at least 8gb into your PC, open Rufus and choose your USB from the drop-down menu.
 Now select the Debian ISO image you downloaded, and click Start.
 If you get any prompts, select OK or Yes to continue.
 When this has completed, you can move on.